cmanche/487Project/README.md

 ## Images
 ![PONG](https://github.com/cmanche/487Project/blob/main/20241216_164622403_iOS.jpg)
+Our pong instance!
+You can see we kept it simple and made an RGB color format.
+The paddles are red and blue, background is green with a white stripe, and the pong bal would be black in color.

 ## _Submission (80% of your project grade):_
 - _Your final submission should be a github repository of very similar format to the labs themselves with an opening README document with the expected components as follows:_